The amazing deals banks offer to dentists!

 In some cases, dentists and dental practitioners have unusual income structures that are not accepted by all banks.

-Typically, this includes dentists that are receiving medicare income guarantees, contracting, self employed or have a partnership style businesses.
+Typically, this includes dentists that are receiving medicare income guarantees, are self employed or work as a contractor, or have a partnership style business.

-That’s because workloads at clinics can change infrequently, requiring a need for dental professionals to be “on call” or employed on a locum basis.
+That’s because workloads at clinics can change regularly, requiring a need for dental professionals to be “on call” or employed on a locum basis.

 For example, you may invoice for work done but will still be considered an employee for tax purposes.

-As long as you can provide evidence of regular and ongoing income then you can usually find a lender that can accept your application.
+As long as you can provide evidence of regular and ongoing income then you can usually find a lender that can accept your home loan application.

 Example of a subcontractor working for a private clinic